Sach-C/Movies-Correlation-EDA/README.md

 # Movies-Correlation
- Investigating correlation between movies' Gross Revenues vs their Budgets
+ Investigating correlation between movies' Gross Revenues vs their Budgets.
+ Also, I will explore if certain movie genres have higher median scores.

+ Dataset from Kaggle.

+ Using Python pandas to clean data.
+ Seaborn and Matplotlib to plot graphs.